tv3636/forgotten-market/md/wtf.md

 Dotta deployed one of the earliest ERC721 contracts, [Dotlicence](https://etherscan.io/address/0xb5da84cdc928765c15a8192bf3c6649e7802772b), in April 2018.

-## The Wizard's Summary

-The Wizard's Cult is a collaborative legendarium.
-There are 10,000 unique Wizard NFTs.

-The NFT holder is considered the Wizard owner and they hold not only the _image_, but the _character_ of that Wizard.

-Wizards create [stories, animations, artwork, poems, and songs](/posts/commissions) about their character and together we're world-building.

-The image of each Wizard is 50x50 pixels, scaled to 400x400.
-Each Wizard has a unique name and configuration of traits.
-But the Wizard character is so much more than their pixels.
-Come visit [our community](https://discord.gg/forgottenrunes) and see.

-## Provenance: Encoded Fully On-Chain

-Most NFT projects merely store their images on IPFS, and the owners of such NFTs only hold a pointer to that image.
-Not so with us.

-Our Wizards are fully encoded on-chain.
-The provenance of the Wizard images and data are recorded wholly within the Ethereum blockchain, attached to our [custom contract](https://etherscan.io/address/0x521f9c7505005cfa19a8e5786a9c3c9c9f5e6f42).
-Which means ownership of a Wizard, and the image itself, is fully on-chain.

-This on-chain provenance puts Wizards in a small cohort of on-chain NFTs including [0xmons](https://0xmons.xyz/) and [Mooncats](https://mooncatrescue.com/).

-In short, your Wizard is 100% decentralized and will live forever on the Ethereum blockchain.

-# Q: Tell me more about on-chain encoding?

-Unlike most other NFT projects, Forgotten Rune's Wizards are fully encoded on-chain.
-This means that they do not depend on any external or centralized hosting service to exist.

-We do not wish to leak the attributes of the Wizards before the Summoning has started, therefore, the Decoding Ring (script) for generating the Wizards from on-chain data will be released on Github 96 hours after The Summoning has begun.

-The technical among you might notice that we do host a mirror of our images and data on IPFS and centralized services.
-This is only a mirror and is for convenience of tools like OpenSea and not requirement for the provenance or persistence of the Wizards.

-# Q: Tell me more about the commercial rights?

-Forgotten Runes will grant Wizard NFT owners non-exclusive commercial rights to the image in their NFT.
-That said, commercial rights are an involved, nuanced, and even regional topic and we will outline more the specifics of these rights soon.

 # Special Thanks

 We'd like to offer our thanks to our beta testers and folks who gave us feedback early in the project.
 We especially want to thank [Owen (0xmons)](https://twitter.com/0xmons) for his guidance and technical feedback on the project.